Teresa Baker on DEI Efforts During the Pandemic

 In these unprecedented times, the issue of diversity, equity, and inclusion in the outdoors has never been more relevant

 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 It might seem that now, in the middle of a global crisis forcing layoffs and closures across the outdoor industry, issues unrelated to the pandemic, like DEI, are in danger of being overshadowed in the national conversation.

-“Fortunately, that hasn’t happened,” says Teresa Baker, founder of the Outdoor CEO Diversity Pledge and the African American National Park Event.
+“Fortunately, that hasn’t happened,” said Teresa Baker, founder of the Outdoor CEO Diversity Pledge and the African American National Park Event.
 According to Baker, outdoor brands and organizations remain as committed to supporting DEI efforts as ever.

-“It’s odd that I continuously get these calls about whether DEI efforts are slowing down or being hampered,” she tells Outside Business Journal.
+“It’s odd that I continuously get these calls about whether DEI efforts are slowing down or being hampered,” she told Outside Business Journal.
 “For me, that’s not the case.
 I’m on the phone weekly talking to brands about DEI.
 The work is continuing.
 Perhaps it’s slowed down a little in terms of journalists reporting on it.
 But it’s continuing.”